Alogani/otplinux-core/README.md

 ## Miscelleanous

 Because this project is not really mature, it is not recommanded to use it for production software.
+You can eventually take a look at https://github.com/samdjstevens/java-totp (I'm not affiliated and otplinux-core is not based on their work).

 Look at https://github.com/Alogani/otplinux if you wish to have a desktop OTP manager on your desktop